07 Jul

 It’s been a while.

-Even David Bowie was a fan helping the band reform just before his death.
+Even David Bowie was a fan, reportedly encouraging the band to reform shortly before his death.
+A powerful testament to the song’s broad cultural impact.

 Thanks for reading x